Knights Templar in England: Templar Survival in England

-Between 13 October 1307 and 8 January 1308, the Templars went unmolested in England.
-During this period many fugitive Templars, seeking to escape torture and execution, fled to apparent safety there.
-But after repeated pressure from Philip IV and Clement V on Edward II, a few half-hearted arrests were made.
-During a trial running from 22 October 1309 until 18 March 1310 most of the arrested Templars were forced to acknowledge the belief that the Order's Master could give absolution was heretical, and were officially reconciled with the church, many entering more conventional monastic Orders.

 Most Templars in England were never arrested, and the persecution of their leaders was brief.
 The order was dissolved due to damaged reputation, but given the pope and church's judgement of the order as free from guilt, all members in England were free to find themselves a new place in society.
 Templar lands and assets were given to the Order of the Hospital of Saint John, a sister military order—though the English crown held onto some assets until 1338.
 The largest portion of former Templars joined the Hospitallers, while other remaining members joined the Cistercian order, or lived on pension as lay members of society.
 The loss of the Holy Land as a base for war against the Muslims had removed the primary reason for Templar existence, and the dissolved order now faded into history, in England as well as the rest of Europe.